google-deepmind/optax/docs/gallery.rst

 Contrib Examples
 ----------------

-Examples that make use of the :ref:`contrib` module.
+Examples that make use of the :doc:`api/contrib` module.

 .. raw:: html